EdgarLozano185519/100-Days-of-Python/r1-log.md

 But I took a break from the other project and am now committing to learning about Django development for potential future jobs.

 Today, I started my journey on making a blog project from scratch with Django.
 I added a base html template, some dummy views, and am planning to work on this off and on from now on, potentially working up to a big project I have in mind.
+### R1D97
+I added some logic to render dummy blog entry data on the home page of our project.

+I also spent a lot of time fiddling with VSCode settings.
+Ugh!